bigcompany/resources/system/README.md

 # system

-interacts with the operating system
+for interacting with the operating system

 ## API